-For each lattice size we keep the (imaginary) angular velocity in lattice units unchanged with the variation of $\beta$, therefore, the linear velocity $v_I$ at the boundary of the system remains constant with the changes in temperature.
+For each lattice size, we keep the (imaginary) angular velocity in lattice units unchanged with the variation of $\beta$.
+Therefore, the linear velocity $v_I$ at the boundary of the system remains constant with the changes in temperature.
 In our simulations the linear velocity takes the following values: $v_I^2 = 0.000, 0.015, 0.030, 0.045, 0.060, 0.075, 0.090$.

+As mentioned in the main text, the absence of massless excitations in the deconfinement phase implies the independence of our results on the type of boundary conditions in the transverse spatial directions, provided the spatial volume is large enough.
+To verify this property, we additionally calculate the normalized moment of inertia $K_2 = -I / (F_0 R^2)$ for the system with open boundary conditions and find an agreement with the periodic lattices, albeit more significant uncertainties.
+The corresponding supervortical temperature for the open system, $T_s/T_c = 1.53(15)$, agrees with the estimate for periodic boundary conditions, $T_s/T_c = 1.50(10)$.

+In order to estimate the systematic errors related to our determination of the supervortical temperature~$T_s$, we use several methods of numerical integration in Eq.~\eqref{eqSM_F_lattice} and several upper limits $v_I^{\text{(max)}}$ for the fit of the free energy density with a quadratic function in $v_I$.
+The estimated uncertainty in the final result for the supervortical temperature incorporates both statistical and systematic contributions.

 To set the temperature scale, we use the results for the string tension from Ref.~\cite{Beinlich:1997ia}.